-‘Games of Thrones’ Creator George R.R.
+‘Games Of Thrones’ Book Creator George R.R.
 Martin Assails Odell Beckham Trade

-It doesn’t appear that any fan of the New York Giants is happy with the team’s trade this week of Odell Beckham, Jr., to the Cleveland Browns.
-And that includes the creator of Game of Thrones, George R.R.
+It doesn’t appear that any fan of the New York Giants is happy with the team’s trade this week of Odell Beckham Jr. to the Cleveland Browns.
+And that includes the creator of the book series that was adapted into Game of Thrones, George R.R.
 Martin.

-Martin, who occasionally addresses sports topics on his personal blog– which is titled “Not a Blog” – wrote a post in reaction to the Beckham trade with the title “Kill Me Now.”
-In the post, Beckham sounds like a caller to WFAN, expressing anger about what he considers a bad move by his favorite team.
+Martin, who occasionally addresses sports topics on his personal blog – which is titled “Not a Blog” – wrote a post in reaction to the Beckham trade with the title “Kill Me Now.”
+In the post, Martin sounds like a caller to WFAN, expressing anger about what he considers a bad move by his favorite team.

 After listing other recent moves by the Giants that he dislikes, Martin ripped the deal, which brought back safety Jabril Peppers and two draft picks.

-“The Giants are GOING FOR IT ALL, clearly,” Martin writes. “‘ve been watching and rooting for the G-Men since “the Greatest Game Ever Played” in 1958.
+“The Giants are GOING FOR IT ALL, clearly,” Martin writes.
+“I’ve been watching and rooting for the G-Men since ‘the Greatest Game Ever Played’ in 1958.
 Beckham was not only the best receiver on today’s Giants, but he was the best receiver this storied NFL franchise has EVER had in their long history, and probably the best receiver they will ever have.
 They are certainly not going to replace him with the 17th overall pick in the forthcoming draft.”

 'Game of Thrones' author George R.R.
 Martin says he is 'having a Big Blue nightmare' after the Giants traded Odell Beckham Jr https://t.co/fJwORi29RI